Brewers vs. Cubs Player Props Betting Odds

 Swanson Stats

-- Dansby Swanson has recorded 82 hits with 15 doubles, two triples, nine home runs and 40 walks.
-He has driven in 35 runs with four stolen bases.
+- Dansby Swanson has 15 doubles, two triples, 10 home runs, 40 walks and 36 RBI (84 total hits).
+He has swiped four bases.

 Swanson Recent Games